armanbilge/BIOINF702/assignment3.md

 However, @Lup08 emphasised that the true solution to this problem is *ab initio* given the limited usefulness of comparative methods to make accurate predictions, especially in the absence of substantial prior information.
-It is worth noting that the dichotomy described by @Fis09 is less clear-cut in
-practice: many otherwise *ab inito* methods do take advantage of the knowledge in databases [@Fis09; @LWZ09] and template-based methods still rely on physics for refinement as it is impossible to make accurate predictions solely based on homology [@Fis09].
+It is worth noting that ths dichotomy is less clear-cut in practice: many otherwise *ab inito* methods do take advantage of the knowledge in databases [@Fis09; @LWZ09; @ZS11; @XZ12] and template-based methods still rely on physics for refinement as it is impossible to make accurate predictions solely based on homology [@Fis09].